SickChill/SickChill.Wiki/Quality-Settings.md

 (All of these settings will find files with the required [Media Extensions](https://github.com/SickChill/SickChill/wiki/Quality-Settings#media-extensions).)

-This quality determination also apply's to imported/already downloaded files.
-So when you rename your files and they dont include the valid quality names, they can be detected as `Unknown` by SickChill.!
+This quality determination also applies to imported/already downloaded files.
+So when you rename your files and they don't include the valid quality names, they can be detected as `Unknown` by SickChill.!

 ## Difference between Preset and Custom Qualities